binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 # 9. Cloud {#cloud}

+%% Show 1212 "Cloud-Oriented Programming with Vishwas Lele" has a good section on instrumentation & logging from about 21:00

 ![10,000' view of Cloud and In-house Cloud Security](images/10000Cloud.gif)

 See [VPS](#vps), as it has a lot of similarities due to the fact that in many cases your VPS may be on someone else's hardware and in their control.